-St George’s is no ordinary school.
+St. George’s is no ordinary school.
 Founded in 1348 to educate the choristers of St George’s Chapel, Windsor Castle, we are steeped in heritage and tradition.
 Whilst we remain true to one of our core purposes as a choir school, we now have over three hundred boys and girls, aged 3-13, with a flourishing boarding and day community.
-We seek to be a happy, caring and stimulating community, where an ambitious academic curriculum, excellent pastoral care and a rich breadth of opportunities combine to provide a exceptional education for every pupil.
+We seek to be a happy, caring and stimulating community, where an ambitious academic curriculum, excellent pastoral care and a rich breadth of opportunities combine to provide an exceptional education for every pupil.

 If you are considering St George’s for your child, please contact our Registrar, Ms Aileen De Vally-King, who would be happy to discuss our admissions process and answer any questions you may have.

 Contact Ms Aileen De Vally-King, St George’s School Registrar at [email protected].